 Morning Meeting, a part of the Responsive Classroom (RC), is included in the school day.
 This increases positive relationships and effective communication skills.
 Brain breaks are provided in between lessons, which allows students to reset, focus and retain concepts.

-BCCL's physical education program includes PE classes at Victoria and Bernard’s Park and tennis at the National Tennis Stadium.
+BCCL's physical education program includes daily PE classes at Victoria and Bernard’s Park and the National Tennis Stadium.
 Yoga sessions are provided once per week.

 The use of these holistic approaches makes a tremendous difference in the behaviors of students, leading to healthy and positive school experiences.